A cholesterol diet aims to regulate the levels of cholesterol in the blood stream in order to prevent heart disease.

 Cholesterol and other fats don’t dissolve in the blood, and are transported to and from cells by special carriers called lipoproteins.

-Those of significance in a cholesterol diet are low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
+Those of significance in a cholesterol diet are low-density lipoprotein (LDL) and high-density lipoprotein (HDL) – see a comprehensive guide to cholesterol numbers here.

 LDL is the major cholesterol carrier in the blood.
 If too much LDL cholesterol circulates, it can gradually build up in the walls of the arteries feeding the heart and brain, forming plaque that can clog those arteries – a condition known as arteriosclerosis.